peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Return Value:</b>

-An arbitrary-precision decimal number with the same value as the given string.
+An arbitrary-precision decimal number with the same value as the given tring.

 <b>Exceptions:</b>